Newsletter Subscribe

 Today, we are making lasagna, which is one of the heartiest and most comforting dishes in the world.
 It is rich and cheesy, with layers of creamy béchamel sauce alternating with minced meat nestled in bolognese sauce between the lasagna sheets.

-The origins of lasagne can be traced back to ancient times; the Greeks had a dish called “Laganon,” which consisted of layers of pasta and sauce.
-When the Romans encountered the idea of layering pasta with sauce, they revolutionized the dish by adding meat, cheese, spices, and herbs, creating a more complex flavor profile.
-It was during the 14th century that Italians began calling their layered pasta “lasagna,” derived from the Greek word “lasanon.”
+The origins of lasagne can be traced to ancient civilizations; specifically, the Greeks, they had a dish known as “Laganon,” which consisted of layers of pasta combined with sauce.
+The Romans enhanced this dish by incorporating meat, cheese, spices, and herbs, thereby creating a more complex dish.
+It was in the 14th century that the Italians began to refer to their layered pasta as “lasagna,” a term derived from the Greek word “lasanon.”

-Combining béchamel sauce and bolognese sauce became the two main ingredients for lasagna.
-Tomatoes became readily available and popular in Europe, and the Italians incorporated them into pasta dishes.
-While mozzarella and Parmesan are commonly used in lasagna, other cheeses like provolone, cheddar, or cottage cheese can also be used to make a delicious casserole.
+The combination of béchamel sauce and Bolognese sauce became the two primary components of lasagna.
+The introduction of tomatoes, which became widely available and popular in Europe, allowed the Italians to incorporate them into their pasta dishes.
+While mozzarella and Parmesan cheese are typically used in lasagna, other popular cheeses include provolone or cheddar.

 Carrot, Olive oil, Heavy cream, Oyster sauce, Beef stock cube, Beef mince, Nutmeg, Dried Oregano, Basil, Passata sauce, Tomato paste, Lasagne sheets, Cheddar cheese, Butter, All-purpose flour, Milk, Salt, Nutmeg, and mozzarella cheese.